tatey/translink/README.md

 Data is sourced from the [Translink website](http://translink.com.au/).You should be aware their data is protected by [copyright](http://translink.com.au/site-information/legal/copyright).

+I created Translink (Program) to solve my problem of getting lost on new routes.
+With this data I have been working on an app for iOS called [Next Stop](http://nextstop.me).

 ## Installation

 Translink requires Ruby 1.9.2 or greater.
 For documentation on how to install Ruby on your